By Cat, January 2007 (Photo, right, from I Can’t Believe It’s Not Butter.com (9))

 - In 1995 mandatory labeling of trans fats in foods became law and took effect on January 1, 2006, mainly through the efforts of Mary G. Enig,, Ph.D. and the Weston Price Foundation (13).

 - Meanwhile, in the 1970s, research had begun on an alternative way to solidify vegetable oils as a replacement for margarine and its trans fats.
 This is done by randomly incorporating a saturated fatty acid known as stearic acid (produced by the hydrogenation process) into the triglycerides of natural soybean oil.
-The resulting product has a similar consistency as margarine (7).
+The resulting product has a similar consistency to margarine (7).

 - This new process is known as interesterification (IE).
 Crisco was one of the first products to switch to this new method.
 However, the resulting product is an unnatural fat (not present in nature).